gomesla/aimless/assignment_05_01/README.md

     </tr>
     <tr>
         <th>Answer</th>
-        <td>Based on the analysis below Bar coupons were accepted at approximately double the rate for people who were 25 and over and attended a bar more than once a month (68.98%) vs others (33.77%)</td>
+        <td>Based on the analysis Bar coupons were accepted at approximately double the rate for people who were 25 and over and attended a bar more than once a month (68.98%) vs others (33.77%)</td>
     </tr>
 </table>